-With guardrails, you can now automatically enforce proactive controls, such as automatically restricting sharing capabilities at various levels (public, team, organization) based on the board's content and classification level or restricting content replication.
-This ensures sustained privacy and compliance without hindering business operations.
+Automatically restricting sharing capabilities at various levels (public, team, organization) based on the board's content and classification level. - Restricting content replication.

 Figure 1: Content security and sharing guardrails